 In connection with the Business Combination, the Compensation Committee accelerated two years of vesting of all shares of DermTech Operations common stock underlying all outstanding stock options and restricted stock units held by persons who had been employed or contracted by DermTech Operations or served as members of DermTech Operations' board of directors for at least six months, effective as of immediately prior to the consummation of the Business Combination.

-Upon the closing of the Business Combination, Enrico Picozza became a member of our board of directors.

-For 2018 and for the first nine months of 2019, aggregate annual fees payable to non-employee directors for their service as directors and as members of applicable committees of the board of directors were set by our board of directors at \$25,000 per year, except with respect to Gene Salkind, who received an aggregate annual fee of \$5,000 per year.
+For the first eight months of 2019, aggregate annual fees payable to non-employee directors for their service as directors and as members of applicable committees of the board of directors were set by our board of directors at \$25,000 per year, except with respect to Dr. Salkind, who received an aggregate annual fee of \$5,000 per year.